The filter on a central air conditioning unit is a vital but often unappreciated component.

 Between regular annual AC tune-ups, the one thing that you can do as a homeowner to help with your air conditioner’s efficiency is replacing the air filter.

-The filter is not only important to the air quality in your home, but also the overall effectiveness and efficiency of your air conditioner.
+Changing the air conditioning filter is not only important to improving the air quality in your home, but also the overall effectiveness and efficiency of your air conditioner.

 When should you change your AC Filter?